HenzelMoras/HenzelMoras/README.md

         read -p "perhaps i'm talking to a ghost? : " dead if [[ -n "$dead" ]]; then
             failure
-            echo "at times failure is inevitable, what matters is what u learn from it" echo
+            printf "at times failure is inevitable, what matters is what u learn from it\n" echo
         else
             echo "Alas! ur journey has come to an end" fi
     elif [[ ${success} == false ]]; then
-        echo "keep trying ... persistence is key!\n" echo
+        printf "keep trying ... persistence is key!\n" failure
-        failure
     else
         echo "GG ...onto the next problem"